AI In The UK

-The Office for National Statistics (ONS) in the UK did some research on the uptake of AI among the British people and businesses and the results are astounding.
+The Office for National Statistics (ONS) in the UK did some research on the uptake of AI among the British people and businesses, and the results are astounding.
 The research piece titled "Understanding AI uptake and sentiment among people and businesses in the UK" by the Office for National Statistics (ONS) provides a comprehensive analysis of the current state of artificial intelligence (AI) awareness, usage, and perceptions among individuals and businesses in the UK.
 The study highlights key statistics and insights that shed light on how AI is integrated into daily life and business operations.

 In May 2023, 72% of adults could provide at least a partial explanation of AI, a significant rise from 56% in June to July 2022.